ehlesp/smallab-k8s-pve-guide/G028 - K3s cluster setup 11 ~ Deploying the metrics-server service.md

     > **Review this patch whenever you update the metrics-server!**\
     > Every time you update the metrics-server service in your setup, do not forget to see how the patched values look in the official deployment declaration of the newer version you deploy.
 Otherwise, you could end up having errors due to using deprecated arguments or incorrect values.

+### Kustomize manifest for the metrics-server project

+The Kustomize manifest of the metrics-server deployment is also where you specify the patches to apply to the resources of this deployment:

-4. Create the `kustomization.yaml` file:
+1. Create the `kustomization.yaml` file:

     ~~~sh
     $ touch $HOME/k8sprjs/metrics-server/kustomization.yaml
     ~~~

-5. Fill the `kustomization.yaml` file like this:
+2. Fill the `kustomization.yaml` file like this:

     ~~~yaml
     # Metrics server setup